MarkAndrewMagpatoc/it342-g01-mid2425/magpatoc-markandrew-journal-activity/journal.md

 -Verified that only view access is granted, no write or edit permissions available.

 -Tested error handling for authentication failures or permission denials.

+## [Date: 06-27-2025]

+**1. What did I accomplish yesterday?**
+- Built a strong foundation by staying consistent with note-taking and organizing tasks, making it easier to study efficiently moving forward.

+**2. What will I do today?**
+- Make tangible progress on the assignment and enhance understanding through collaborative learning.

+**3. Any blockers or challenges?**
+- Difficulty maintaining focus due to lack of rest